-7. Filing in State or Federal Court
+5. Filing in State or Federal Court

-Most suits about the rights of prisoners with disabilities have been brought in federal court.
+Most suits about the rights of incarcerated people with disabilities have been brought in federal court.
 However, in recent years, the Supreme Court has weakened the protections of the ADA (and federal courts have followed the Supreme Court).
-So state courts may be an appealing alternative.
+This makes state courts an appealing alternative.
 As explained above, state laws (1) can incorporate or expand ADA protections, and (2) do not have the constitutional weaknesses of the ADA and Section 504.
 If you are in a state where federal case law has limited your ability to sue the state, you should research the possibility of filing in state court and using state law.
-You should make sure to find out how your state's courts have dealt with prisoner suits brought after the decisions in Lane and Georgia (discussed in subsection (c), above), which dealt with Eleventh Amendment/sovereign immunity.
+You should make sure to find out how your state's courts have dealt with suits by incarcerated people brought after the decisions in Lane and Georgia (discussed in subsection (c), above), which dealt with Eleventh Amendment/sovereign immunity.
+See Chapter 5 of the JLM, "Choosing a Court and a Lawsuit", for general information about state versus federal court.